Mrinmayee Godbole

 Mrinmayee Godbole is an Indian actress who appears in Marathi movies.
 She is most appreciated for her role in the Marathi film Chi Va Chi Sau Ka directed by Paresh Mokashi.
-She was received Prestigious Maharashtra State Film Award for Best Actress for film GodaKaath at 58th Maharashtra State Film Awards.
+She has received the prestigious Maharashtra State Film Award for Best Actress for film GodaKaath at 58th Maharashtra State Film Awards.

 Career

 Godbole started her career with the Marathi movie Rajwade and Sons.
 She later played roles in other movies like Chintoo and Chi Va Chi Sau Ka.
 She played the lead actress in the latter film, of a vegan veterinarian for which she learned kung fu she also Nominated for Zee Chitra Gaurav Puraskar for Best Actress.